General Guidelines

 Support material

-Most MAC grants require you to submit support material.
+Most MAC grants require support material.
 These are samples of your current work that help give context for your grant application.
 They may include the work or activities of other artists or collaborators involved in your project.

-For more details on support materials, see our Support Materials webpage.
+For more details on support materials, see our Support Material webpage.

 Check the grant-specific guidelines to see if support material is a component of your application.